kharikri/Self-Driving-Car-Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 I used the Udacity supplied image data set for my training.
 The original data set consisted of 24108 images.
-After augmentation by flipping the images I doubled the dataset to 48216 images which was just about the number of images my CPU based computer (quad-core CPU with 8GB of memory) could handle without running out of memory.
+After augmentation by flipping the images I doubled the dataset to 48216 images which was just about the number of images my CPU-based computer (quad-core CPU with 8GB of memory) could handle without running out of memory.

-I built a simple pipeline to collect my image dataset into a list as shown below:
+I built a simple pipeline to collect my image dataset into a list as shown below.
+I do not use Keras generator:
 ```
 for line in lines:
     #Center camera images